-In chapters five through eight, Uhtoff describes with impressive detail the evolution of cyber strategy, policy, and operations in the Office of the Director of National Intelligence, the National Security Agency, the Central Intelligence Agency, and the Federal Bureau of Investigation.
-The level of research and details is, again, impressive.
-The author provides not only well referenced documentation but historical examples which drove the evolution of these agencies with respect to cyber policy and operations.
-In chapters nine and ten, the author describes the expected difficulties with intelligence sharing and the always present issue of counterintelligence.
-The intelligence sharing discussion is bolstered with detailed accounts of legislative efforts to address problems of sharing that have plagued the Intelligence Community since time its inception.
+In chapters five through eight, Uthoff describes with impressive detail the evolution of cyber strategy, policy, and operations in the Office of the Director of National Intelligence, the National Security Agency, the Central Intelligence Agency, and the Federal Bureau of Investigation.
+The level of research and detail is, again, impressive.
+The author provides not only well-referenced documentation but also historical examples that drove the evolution of these agencies with respect to cyber policy and operations.
+In chapters nine and ten, the author describes the expected difficulties with intelligence sharing and the always-present issue of counterintelligence.
+The intelligence-sharing discussion is bolstered with detailed accounts of legislative efforts to address problems of sharing that have plagued the Intelligence Community since its inception.

-Uhtoff provides even more value in chapter nine by taking the reader through a historical review of cyber operations dating back to the first Gulf War and up to the recent fight against the Islamic State.
+Uthoff provides even more value in chapter nine by taking the reader through a historical review of cyber operations dating back to the first Gulf War and up to the recent fight against the Islamic State.
 In chapter ten, she delves into state and non-state actors, providing a comprehensive review of their operations, intent, and motivations.
-To include historical accounts detailing threat actor tactics, techniques and procedures.
-Uhtoff rounds out the work in chapter eleven where she examines emerging cyber challenges, chapter twelve where she provides a review of three case studies of cyber espionage, and finally in chapter thirteen with a discussion of the future of intelligence support to cyber operations.
-Overall, Cyber Intelligence: Actors, Policies, and Practices, is an impressive, well researched, and in-depth look at the cyber battlespace.
+This includes historical accounts detailing threat actor tactics, techniques, and procedures.
+Uthoff rounds out the work in chapter eleven, where she examines emerging cyber challenges; chapter twelve, where she provides a review of three case studies of cyber espionage; and finally, in chapter thirteen, with a discussion of the future of intelligence support to cyber operations.
+Overall, Cyber Intelligence: Actors, Policies, and Practices is an impressive, well-researched, and in-depth look at the cyber battlespace.
 It will serve as a ready reference for both cyber practitioners and academics for many years to come.

-Disruptive and Game Changing Technologies in Modern Warfare: Development, Use, and Proliferation by Margaret E. Kosal
+Disruptive and Game-Changing Technologies in Modern Warfare: Development, Use, and Proliferation Edited by Margaret E. Kosal